Alternatives to Expedia Local Expert

 4 alternatives to Expedia Local Expert

 There are many OTAs available for tour and activity operators.
-While Expedia is one of the biggest names in the travel space, there are other platforms that have risen to the top of the tours and attractions market.
+While Expedia is one of the biggest names in the travel space, there are other platforms that have risen to the top of the tours and attractions market that savvy operators are using in their marketing strategy.

 GetYourGuide